 Excerpts of Portfolio, Affiliations and Partners (Current and Past)

-See Publications and Public Engagements for additional examples.
-The catalog below concludes with full chapters from the last U.S. Global Change Research Program (USGCRP) Assessment on carbon, the Second State of the Carbon Cycle Report (SOCCR2), which Dr. Gyami Shrestha co-led with 200+ scientists and practitioners.
-Since the USGCRP’s globalchange.gov, where each chapter and associated metadata were hosted and published, is no longer operational since early 2025, an attempt has been made here to maintain public access to this federally funded decadal assessment of North American carbon.
+The catalog below included full chapter PDFs from the last U.S. Global Change Research Program (USGCRP) Assessment on carbon, the Second State of the Carbon Cycle Report (SOCCR2), which Dr. Gyami Shrestha co-led with 200+ scientists and practitioners across North America.
+The USGCRP’s globalchange.gov, where each SOCCR2 chapter and associated metadata were hosted and published, is no longer operational since January 2025.
+For that reason, an attempt has been made here, on carboneers.org, to maintain public access to this US Government funded decadal assessment of North American carbon cycle research and findings which was designated as a Highly Influential Scientific Assessment per White House Office of Management and Budget (OMB) guidelines.

 Some project highlights